moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/devsecopswithduolab2.md

 1. You will see an explanation of all of the code you have highlighted as a result of the prompt.

+> You can also have GitLab Duo explain code when viewing single files in the GitLab UI.
+To do so, select the lines of code you want explained and on the left side select the question mark.
+This will open a Duo Chat window with the explaination.

 ## Task C. Commit your Code

 > Now that you have code generated and you understand the code, you can commit the code into your project.